N-line Grip Waxes

 N21 G Black "new snow"

 Blue condition kick wax for especially new snow.
+At its best on slow, sharp crystalled snow.
 With the same graphite additive used in our glide waxes for new snow.
 Anti-static and does not collect snow.
+Can be used as the final layer or to build up layers.

 N21 G conditions: